Ergotamine/caffeine: Mechanism of action

-According to a topic review on UpToDate, "ergotamine and dihydroergotamine (DHE 45) bind to 5HT 1b/d receptors, just as triptans do."
+Ergotamine binds to 5-HT1B and 5-HT1D receptors.
 This along with binding to other serotonergic and dopaminergic receptors is their presumed mechanism of action in treating migraine.

 Adverse effects

 Because the vasoconstrictive effects of ergotamine and caffeine are not selective for the brain, adverse effects due to systemic vasoconstriction can occur.
 Cold feet or hands, angina pectoris, myocardial infarction, or dizziness are some examples.